JanNitschke/svelte-css-rune/README.md

 ### Errors and Warnings

 This preprocessor does not break or disable sveltes unused class warnings.
-If the rune is misused or references a class that does not exist.
+It will error the rune is misused or references a class that does not exist.
 Errors are pretty and point you to the exact location of the issue.
 ```
 /example/Component.svelte